-GE 690 Seminars Scheduled for Spring 2011 Semester
+GE 690 Seminars Scheduled for Fall 2013 Semester

 Modules I, II, IV and V are organized by the Provost Office.
 Module III is to be organized by the student herself/himself together with his/her department.
-Module I is scheduled during Spring 2012, and Module II may be scheduled during Spring 2012, please follow the announcements.
+Module I, Module II and Module IV are scheduling during Spring 2013.

 MODULE I: “Academic Ethics and Integrity” by Prof. Abdullah Atalar